Fairbanks Museum & Planetarium

 A Museum of Natural Science in Northeast Kingdom Vermont

 “To inspire an appreciation and responsibility for our place in the natural world.”
-The mission of the Fairbanks Museum and Planetarium in the northeastern Vermont town of St. Johnsbury, as quoted by museum founder Franklin Fairbanks, remains the same today as it did in 1891 when the stately pink limestone building first opened it’s doors.
-Ask us about VT Museums or share comments.
-To feature your business, contact us.
+The mission of the Fairbanks Museum and Planetarium in the northeastern Vermont town of St. Johnsbury, as quoted by museum founder Franklin Fairbanks, remains the same today as it did in 1891 when the stately pink limestone building first opened its doors.
+Ask us about VT Museums, share comments or to feature your business, contact us.

 The museum’s primary dedication is to natural sciences, and it covers a range of topics from endangered plants and animals to the stars and planets surrounding our earth.

 Upon entering Fairbanks Museum a visitor is first struck not by the displays, but by the daring architecture of the 21,500 square foot structure.
 An archway of warm wood soars above the main exhibit hall and its balcony, running the entire length of the building and setting a dramatic stage for the museum’s eclectic collection.

 On the first floor, the Fairbanks is dedicated to representing plants, animals, birds, and insects from New England and around the world.
 Preserved bison, moose and bears anchor the display with their impressive size.
 But dwarfing the attraction of the large mammals, is a dizzying – if not somewhat macabre – collection of birds.
 Franklin Fairbanks fondly referred to it as his “cabinet of curiosities.”
 The exhibit houses nearly 1,000 species of birds and 3,000 specimens in all, including the world’s most incredible exhibition of mounted hummingbirds.